 What’s happening now?

-In August 2018 we conducted four consultation workshops with individuals and groups who undertake recreational activities in our natural areas.
+In August 2018 we sought input through an online survey and conducted four consultation workshops with individuals and groups who undertake recreational activities in our natural areas.
 The workshops focused on:

 - Rock climbing, abseiling and bouldering.

-Following the targeted consultation sessions, the draft Strategy will be presented at a community forum in early 2019.
+Following the targeted consultation sessions, the draft Strategy is currently being prepared and will be presented at a community forum once completed..
 The Strategy will also be placed on public exhibition prior to its adoption by Council, offering another chance for the community to provide feedback.
-The whole process should be completed by March 2019.

 If you would like to learn more please contact Jacob Sife on 9424 0819 or at firstname.lastname@example.org.